jpoberhauser/jpoberhauser.github.io/_posts/2021-09-22-PS_Mechanics_of_Learning.md

 1. Deep Learning with PyTorch by Eli Stevens, Luca Antiga, Thomas Viehmann (link here https://pytorch.org/assets/deep-learning/Deep-Learning-with-PyTorch.pdf)
 2. Grokking Deep Learning by Andrew W. Trask
 3. CS231n Winter 2016: Lecture 4: Backpropagation, Neural Networks 1 lecture by Andrej Karpathy.
 (Link: https://www.youtube.com/watch?v=i94OvYb6noo)
+4. Using `micrograd` by Andrej Karpathy and his video on it: https://www.youtube.com/watch?v=VMj-3S1tku0

 ## Goal

 * The  goal of using derivatives is to guide the model training loop in which directions the parameters of the model need to be updated.

-* We want to optimize the loss function with respect to the parameters using **gradient descent**
+* We want to optimize the loss function with respect to the weights using **gradient descent**

 From grokking deep learning:

 * "Given a shared error, the network needs to figure out which weights contributed (so they can be adjusted) and which weights did **not** contribute (so they can be left alone.

-* "Hey, if you want this node to be x amount higher, then each of these previous four nodes needs to be `x*weights_1_2` amoutn higher/lower, because these weights were amplifying the prediction by `weights_1_2` times." -p.120
+* "Hey, if you want this node to be x amount higher, then each of these previous four nodes needs to be `x*weights_1_2` amount higher/lower, because these weights were amplifying the prediction by `weights_1_2` times." -p.120